Automatic Post-selection by Ancillae Thermalisation: Results

 where $J= (N - 1)/N$, $N = 2^n$ is the number of eigenstates and $m$ is the minimum number of precision qubits required to distinguish between all energy values without imperfections.
 Therefore the precision, i.e. the number of ancillae used in the phase estimation circuit, dictates an upper bound on the fidelity.
-Ancillae thermalisation shows an exponential increase in fidelity as the number of iterations increase as compared to the fidelity attained with the same number of attempts of the post-select circuit. \\ Results of applying the ancillae thermalisation to groundstate preparation obtained from IBMQ's `qasm-simulator' with the addition of simulated noise are shown in Fig.~\ref{fig:Phase estimation}c).
-The fidelity was computed between the finalised target qubits and the groundstates of the one qubit Hamiltonian $H_1 = 0 \ket{0}\bra{0} - \frac{3\pi}{2}\ket{1}\bra{1}$ and the two qubit Hamiltonian $H_2 = \sum_{i,j=1}^4 a_{ij}\ket{i}\bra{j}$ (a random set of parameters $a_{ij}$ were chosen in the latter case as described in Appendix~\ref{appendix:Numerical Simulation Parameters}) for different numbers of iterations of the ancillae thermalisation circuit.
+Ancillae thermalization shows an exponential increase in fidelity as the number of iterations increase compared to the fidelity attained with the same number of attempts of the post-select circuit.
+We assume that the value of the groundstate energy is known up to precision $2^{-m}$.
+Additionally, a pre-processing procedure has occurred which shifts all energy values by this amount such that correctly preparing the groundstate is indicated by measuring $\ket{0}^{\otimes m}$. \\ Results of applying the ancillae thermalization to groundstate preparation obtained from IBMQ's `qasm-simulator' with the addition of simulated noise are shown in Fig.~\ref{fig:Phase estimation}c).
+The fidelity was computed between the finalised target qubits and the groundstates of the one qubit Hamiltonian $H_1 = 0 \ket{0}\bra{0} - \frac{3\pi}{2}\ket{1}\bra{1}$ and the two qubit Hamiltonian $H_2 = \sum_{i,j=1}^4 a_{ij}\ket{i}\bra{j}$ (a random set of parameters $a_{ij}$ were chosen in the latter case as described in Appendix~\ref{appendix:Numerical Simulation Parameters}) for different numbers of iterations of the ancillae thermalization circuit.
 As in the case of the quantum perceptron an increase in fidelity with the number of iterations reaches an upper bound when the circuit depth leads to too great an exposure to gate noise. \\ The fidelity is lower in the two-qubit case than predicted analytically.
-This is due to an approximation made on the initialisation and scrambling operations on the target qubits.
-Furthermore, due to the inclusion of Toffoli gates in the NOR gate, the ancillae thermalisation modification of post-selection is highly sensitive to noise.
+This is due to an approximation made on the initialization and scrambling operations on the target qubits.
+Furthermore, due to the inclusion of Toffoli gates in the NOR gate, the ancillae thermalization modification of post-selection is highly sensitive to noise.
 This is exacerbated for larger Hamiltonians due to the increase in number of gates required to act on the target qubits and slower convergence of fidelity with the number of iterations.
-A more detailed discussion of these effects and of the parameter values used in the simulations can be found in Appendix~\ref{appendix:Numerical Simulation Parameters}. \\ Oblivious Amplitude Amplification with the addition of Linear Combination of Unitaries can implement a unitary that approximately projects the input state onto the groundstate \cite{Yimin}.
-This scheme requires fewer qubits than ancillae thermalisation.
-However, the lack of requirement for the high-precision phase cancellation and the exponentially fewer operations acting on each ancilla, leaves ancillae thermalisation with a greater robustness to gate errors (see Table~\ref{tab:Groundstate preparation resources} in Appendix~\ref{Appendix:Resource Scaling} for more detail).
+A more detailed discussion of these effects and of the parameter values used in the simulations can be found in Appendix~\ref{appendix:Numerical Simulation Parameters}. \\ OAA schemes alone cannot deterministically implement non-unitary transformations.
+However, recent developments in block-encoding \cite{berry2015hamiltonian} and quantum signal processing \cite{gilyen2019quantum} allow us to embed an approximate $n$-qubit projector in the upper-left corner of an $n+k$ qubit unitary, where $k$ is the number of ancillae needed for the encoding.
+Amplitude amplification is then used to deterministically implement this approximate projector onto the target qubits \cite{lin2020near}.
+A further comparison of resource costs between these methods can be found in table~\ref{tab:Groundstate preparation resources} in Appendix~\ref{Appendix:Resource Scaling}.
+State of the art algorithms for groundstate preparation assume the initial target qubit state has a non-trivial overlap with the groundstate.
+For ease of demonstration we initialize the target state in an equal superposition of all eigenstates and construct a reset gate, i.e. the scrambling gate, which scrambles every eigenstate such that the output has an equal overlap with all other eigenstates.
+In order for ancillae thermalization to have a competitive groundstate preparation algorithm, a more sophisticated initialization and reset procedure must be implemented.